 There are common dividends and preferred dividends.
 The preferred dividends are on the basis of a set rate.
 Common dividends are on the basis of the earnings.
 Remember that companies are not obliged to pay out dividends.
 But preferred dividends are regular even in the not-so-good condition of the company.

 Why Dividends are Beneficial?

-Dividends are popular among companies as well shareholders for different reasons.
-As history shows, dividend paying firms earn good reputation and growth.
-Stable payment of dividends serves as incentives to hold the stocks.
-The regular dividends also make the stocks attractive.
-This enables the companies to increase the prices.
+Dividends are popular among companies as well as shareholders for different reasons.
+As history shows, dividend-paying firms earn a good reputation and growth.
+Stable payment of dividends serves as an incentive to hold the stocks.
+Regular dividends also make the stocks attractive.
+This enables the companies to increase their prices.
 Investors stick to the stocks due to the regular dividends.
 They get a stable return on their capital with the lowest risk.
-If the company expands, the value of the stock goes up and give good returns to the investors.
+If the company expands, the value of the stock goes up and gives good returns to the investors.
 Hence, dividends give a win-win situation to investors as well companies.

 Important Dividend Dates to Remember